freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-041.md

 ## Description
 <section id='description'>

-Now that you know it works, you can chamge the remaining `article` and `p` elements to match the first set.
-Start by adding the class `item` to the other `article` elements.
+Well that did not work.
+Styling the `p` elements as `inline-block` and placing them on a separate lines in the code, creates an extra space to the right of the first `p` element, causing the second one to shift to the next line.
+One way to fix this is to make each `p`'s width a little less than `50%`.

+Change the `width` value to `49%` for each class to see what happens.

 </section>